 Best Android Phones Under $200 (2020)

-This guide details a list of the best Android phones for under $200.
-These are cheap Android phones that are perfect for people on a budget.
+These are the best Android phones under $200 available so far in 2020.
+Our list suggests several cheap Android phones that are perfect for people on a budget.
 You don’t need to sign a 2-year contract or spend $800+ for a good experience, so here are some affordable phones we can comfortably recommend.

 With expensive phones like the Galaxy Note 10 and Pixel 4 XL heavily advertised sometimes buyers forget about cheaper options.
 If you haven’t been paying attention you won’t know what’s good or what to buy.
 Plus, it’s pretty hard to get under $200 and still be happy with your choice.
 That’s where we come in and show you the cheaper side of Android.